 If you have a variable rate mortgage, then the outstanding amount from your payment holiday will be spread across your remaining term and your repayments after the mortgage holiday period will increase as a result.

-This webpage is for those requesting a mortgage payment holiday for the first time.
-If you already have a mortgage payment holiday we’ll write to you with details on what happens next.
-If you’ve received your letter and would like to request further support please let us know on our Payment Holiday Review page.
+This webpage is for those requesting a mortgage payment deferral for the first time.
+If you already have a mortgage payment deferral we’ll write to you with details on what happens next.
+If you’ve received your letter and would like to request further support please let us know on our Payment Deferral Review page.

 What is a mortgage holiday payment?

-A payment holiday (also known as payment deferrals) is a short break from paying your mortgage, which won’t impact your credit rating.
+A payment holiday (also known as a payment deferral) is a short break from paying your mortgage.

 If you think you’ll struggle to make your monthly mortgage payments because of coronavirus, we can help by offering you a payment holiday of up to three months.